navaneethsanil/Accident-Detection/README.md

 source env/scripts/activate
 ```

-Then run the main.ipynb file
+Then run the main.ipynb file.
+You can see the demo by executing the Gradio Demo section

 **Note**: In the main.ipynb notebook, you can bypass the training step.
+Instead, you can load the pre-trained model